telerik/kendo-ui-core/docs/AngularJS/introduction.md

     <input kendo-numerictextbox />

-### Widget options in HTML
+### Widget Options in HTML

 You can specify any options supported by Kendo UI widgets in element attributes, by converting the option name from camelCase to dash-separated-words, and prefixing it with `k-`.

-For example:
+###### Example:

 > Widget **will not initialize** if any of the defined attribute options are `undefined`.
 For instance, if the NumericTextBox `k-max` attribute points to a `$scope.maxNumber` field which is `undefined` then it will not initialize.

 > Important: Kendo bindings will parse attributes without **prefixes** if they match widget's options.
 For instance, the HTML5 `placeholder` attribute defined in the `NumericTextBox` element will be parsed as Angular expression, because the widget has a placeholder option.
 Because of this built-in functionality, you will need to ensure that attribute has a valid Angular expression or a valid string value, quoted with `'` characters.

-#### Set Kendo UI widget options as attributes in AngularJS
+#### Set Widget Options as Attributes in AngularJS

 ```html
 <div ng-app="app" ng-controller="MyCtrl">